facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Taking a dream vacation or cruise

-By setting aside funds in a dedicated account well in advance, you can ensure that you have the necessary resources available when the time comes without disrupting your regular cash flow or dip into your core retirement savings.
+By setting aside funds in a dedicated account well in advance, you can ensure that you have the necessary resources available when the time comes without disrupting your regular cash flow or dipping into your core retirement savings.

 For example, let's say you're planning to buy an RV in 3 years for extended travel in retirement.
 You estimate that you'll need $100,000 for the purchase.
 By earmarking a portion of your portfolio into a separate short-term bond ETF and making regular contributions, you can steadily build up the funds over time while earning a modest return.